The Ones that Got Away

 Most divers would gladly lend artefacts to museums for display purpose and many of the larger hotels would build exhibit cases in their lobbies or in one of their prominent rooms for the benefit of our visitors.’

 Teddy Tucker: Treasure!
 A Diver’s Life

-The ‘friendly law’, that was the model for many of the world’s most successful heritage protection legislations, was replaced by a new Act in 2001.
+The ‘friendly law’, that was the model for much of the world’s most successful heritage protection legislation, was replaced by a new Act in 2001.
 The Historic Wrecks Act 2001 requires that any work on historic shipwrecks must be done following recognised archaeological methods and under license issued by the Government of Bermuda.

 Applicants for license need to provide an archaeological plan, outlining scientific methods, report and publish findings and demonstrate relevant training and qualifications of personnel.
 The 2001 Act has pulled wreck exploration away from the diving community and towards the realm of academic research.